natansevero/100-days-of-code-r1/README.md

 ### R1D46

-I created the repositories to students, instructors, courses and classes in the manage courses application backend
+I created the repositories modules to students, instructors, courses and classes in the manage courses application backend